davidnnaji/LaTeX-in-Sublime-Text-3/README.md

 # LaTeX-in-Sublime-Text-3
-A visual guide for making LaTeX editor in Sublime.
+A visual guide for making a LaTeX editor in Sublime.

 by David Nnaji